cmadland/merelearning/_posts/2018-01-01-charcuterie-boards.md

 post_date: 2018-01-01 20:04:06
 ---
 <h5>I made a charcuterie board over the holidays.</h5>
 Actually, I started out wanting to make a cutting board.
-An end grain cutting board. <a href="https://www.thenavagepatch.com/end-grain-cutting-board-tutorial/">Inspired by this one</a>.
+An end grain cutting board.
+[Inspired by this one](https://www.thenavagepatch.com/end-grain-cutting-board-tutorial/).
 But it turned out so good looking that I'm calling it a charcuterie board.

 First up, a shot of the finished product.

 <img class="aligncenter size-large wp-image-5255" src="http://merelearning.ca/wp-content/uploads/2018/01/IMG_4501-e1514868295209-768x1024.jpg" alt="" width="768" height="1024" />
 <h5>Raw Materials</h5>
 <img class="aligncenter size-large wp-image-5257" src="http://merelearning.ca/wp-content/uploads/2018/01/IMG_4437-1024x768.jpg" alt="" width="1024" height="768" />

 My dad has been a wood-wizard for a long time and he has a whole mess of scraps lying around the shop, including these pieces of  (l-r) birch, walnut, mahogany, and purple heart.
 I figured these four species would provide some good contrast to create an interesting design.